Olivet Discourse: Imminence

-In the First Epistle to the Thessalonians, Paul seems to envisage that he and the Christians to whom he was writing would see the resurrection of the dead within their own lifetimes: "For this we declare to you by a word from the Lord, that we who are alive, who are left until the coming of the Lord, will not precede those who have fallen asleep.
-(ESV)" The Gospel of John however seems to downplay a rumor that one disciple (John) would live to see the second coming:
+In the First Epistle to the Thessalonians, Paul envisages that he and the Christians to whom he was writing would see the resurrection of the dead within their own lifetimes: "For this we declare to you by a word from the Lord, that we who are alive, who are left until the coming of the Lord, will not precede those who have fallen asleep.
+(ESV)", though he would consider the possibility of his death prior to Jesus’ return later in life.
+The Gospel of John however seems to downplay a rumor that one disciple (John) would live to see the second coming:

 Christian eschatology

 There are four quite different Christian eschatological views.

-Preterism is the belief that all of these predictions were fulfilled by the time Jerusalem fell in 70 AD.
-Preterism considers that most, if not all, prophecy has been fulfilled already, usually in relation to the destruction of Jerusalem by the Romans in 70CE.
+Preterism is the belief that all of these predictions were fulfilled by the time Jerusalem fell in 70 CE.
+Preterism considers that most, if not all, prophecy has been fulfilled already, usually in relation to the destruction of Jerusalem by the Romans in 70 CE.